 Conclusion

-With Donald Trump back in office, there is renewed concern about trade relations between the U.S. and Mexico, particularly in regard to tariffs.
+With Donald Trump’s return in the White House, there is renewed concern about trade relations between the U.S. and Mexico, particularly in regard to tariffs.
 While the broader tequila industry could face potential disruptions if tariffs are imposed on Mexican imports, many experts believe that Trump’s focus will remain on larger industries like automotive manufacturing.
 The tequila market, especially premium brands, may remain relatively unaffected by these policies.

 However, the risk of inflation and rising interest rates could still impact the tequila industry indirectly, as consumers face higher prices and reduced spending power.
 Even so, the high-end tequila market appears well-insulated from these potential economic challenges, driven by affluent consumers who are less impacted by broader economic conditions.